 - How territory planning & revenue operations are linked

-- Our five tips for acing territory planning
+- Our five tips for acing your RevOps territory plan

 Territory planning is a plan to ensure your team is targeting the right (and most profitable) customers.

-Territory planning involves dividing your sales region or ‘territory’ into smaller, manageable chunks so you can allocate your resources, maximize your sales potential, and hit your revenue targets.
+Territory planning involves dividing your sales region or ‘territory’ into smaller, manageable chunks so you can allocate your resources, maximize your sales efforts, and hit your revenue targets.

-With a solid territory plan, you can identify the most profitable opportunities for your sales team and make sure they are targeting the right customers, resulting in a big hit for your revenue targets.
+With a solid territory plan, you can identify the most profitable opportunities for your sales team and ensure they are targeting the right customers, resulting in a big triumph for your sales goals.

 So, territory planning means: